eglrp/GNSSJY/README.md

 Later afternoon today I finished the test of batch least square and it is still suffering. \
 Sequence LS is applied for SPP and tomorrow I will work on PPP edition of Sequence LS. \
 Also a new set of data file has been uploaded which is the one I'm currently using.
+###### 9-18 Simple (undebuggable) PPP applied & TJ 了
+I applied IF combine & sequence LS filter for this PPP function but still had troubles. \
+Recently I am gonna work on my lecture jobs, so maybe took a few days off. \ And a troposphere model class has been created, using hopefield and NMF model.